 The Padmaja Naidu Himalayan Zoological Park and the Himalayan Mountaineering Institute- You can cover both of these destinations at once since the entry point to both of these are the same.
 Spot rare animals at the zoo, including the snow leopard, the endangered red panda, various birds, and butterflies and more.
 Make a stop at the Himalayan Mountaineering Institute while you’re there; it has a museum that displays interesting artifacts collected from various treks and expeditions.

-Mahakal Temple and Observatory Hill – Climb to the top of the Observatory Hill for uninterrupted views of the Himalayan landscape.
+Darjeeling Observatory Hill & Mahakal Temple – Climb to the top of the Observatory Hill for uninterrupted views of the Himalayan landscape.
 A visit to the Mahakal Temple here is a must whether you are religious by nature or not.

 Book those tickets, pack that bag, and set off!